/ tool-comparisons / Redis vs PlanetScale for Solo Developers

 PlanetScale is a primary database for storing your application's persistent data.
 Redis is a utility layer for caching, sessions, and real-time features.
 Most applications that use PlanetScale would also benefit from Redis.
 They're complementary.

-But if I'm advising a solo developer on which to invest in first: Redis wins on value.
+But if I'm advising a solo developer on which to invest in first, Redis wins on value.
 It's free to self-host, cheap in the cloud, and improves the performance of any application with a primary database.
-PlanetScale's $39/month entry point with no free tier makes it a hard recommendation for solo developers, especially when Neon and Supabase offer PostgreSQL with generous free tiers.
+PlanetScale's lack of any free tier (the Base plan starts at $5/month and climbs once you add high availability) makes it a hard first recommendation for solo developers, especially when Neon and Supabase offer Postgres with generous free tiers.

 If you specifically need MySQL (maybe you're running a Laravel or WordPress-adjacent application), PlanetScale's branching and zero-downtime migrations are worth the cost.
 But for most solo developers, I'd recommend Neon or Supabase for your primary database and Redis for your caching layer.
 That combination costs less and gives you more flexibility than PlanetScale alone.